MithiDocs

 Data is organized as:

-• Workspaces – containers that group notes by system or use case
+• Workspaces – Containers that group notes by use case, team, or system

 Each note can include: